AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 **Parameters:**

 * *requestorID*: The unique ID associated with the Programmer.
-Pass the unique ID assigned by Adobe to your site when you first registered with the Adobe Pass authentication service.
+Pass the unique ID assigned by Adobe to your site when you first registered with the Adobe Pass Authentication service.
 * *signedRequestorID*: **This parameter exists in iOS AccessEnabler versions 1.2 and later.** A copy of the requestor ID that is digitally signed with your private key. <!--For more details, see [Registering Native Clients](https://tve.helpdocsonline.com/registering-native-clients)-->.
 * *urls*: Optional parameter; by default, the Adobe service provider is used (http://sp.auth.adobe.com/).
 This array allows you to specify endpoints for authentication and authorization services provided by Adobe (different instances might be used for debugging purposes).
-You can use this to specify multiple Adobe Pass authentication service provider instances.
+You can use this to specify multiple Adobe Pass Authentication service provider instances.
 When doing so, the MVPD list is composed of the endpoints from all the service providers.
 Each MVPD is associated with the fastest service provider; that is, the provider that responded first and that supports that MVPD.

 **Notes:** If called without the `serviceProviders` parameter, the library will retrieve the configuration from the default service provider (that is,`https://sp.auth.adobe.com` for the production profile or `https://sp.auth-staging.adobe.com` for the staging profile).
 If the `serviceProviders` parameter is provided, it must be an array of URL's.
 The configuration information is retrieved from all specified endpoints and is merged.
 If duplicate information exists in different service provider responses, the conflict is resolved in favor of the fastest responding server (i.e., the server with the shortest response time takes precedence).